a593510703/blogac/content/post/recording.md

 gear: Mixpre 3, a pair of SE 8.
 When I woke up one afternoon, I found that my mouth could make a strange whistle, and I recorded it on my mobile phone.
 There is a very high frequency segment.
 The spectrum shows the fundamental frequency is 3-4 kHz.
 The original format of the mobile phone is 22kHz, and the sound quality is terrible.

-## Vol. 9　夜晚田野交響曲 Night field symphony
+## Vol. 9　夜晚田野交響曲 Night field Chorus

 <listen>[立卽收聽](https://music.163.com/dj?id=2061605723&userid=275990862)</listen>　<time1>2019-06-12</time1>　<time1>采集於 2019-06-09 21:00</time1>